Don't have an account? Register Now

 Think of it like insurance for your insurance company.
 Dental insurance waiting periods encourage customers to seek regular treatment rather than purchasing last-minute insurance coverage for a major procedure and then dropping the plan when the procedure is complete.
 If the majority of people carry dental insurance even when their teeth are healthy, this keeps the cost of premiums and coverage low for everyone.

 Dental insurance waiting periods commonly apply to major procedures like crowns, bridges, and implants.
-If your dental insurance plan has a waiting period, it will be listed in your benefits summary along with the length of wait time and the procedures for which the waiting period applies.
+If your dental insurance plan has a waiting period, it will be listed in your benefits summary along with the length time before full coverage begins, as well as the specific procedures for which the waiting period applies.
 If you have a dental procedure that isn’t covered during the waiting period, you are responsible for the full cost.

-All of this being said, finding dental insurance with no waiting period is still possible.
-For example, the Delta Dental Clear Plan has no waiting period.
-You can see more details of that plan here.
+Finding a dental plan with no waiting period is possible.
+The Delta Dental Clear Plan, for example, has no waiting period.
+You can see more details of that plan here

-Also, many employers offer dental coverage with no waiting period.
-If you are enrolled in a dental insurance plan through work, talk to your human resources staff about your options.
+Many employers also offer dental coverage with no waiting period.
+If you are enrolled in a dental insurance plan through work, talk to your employer about your options.

-If you purchase dental insurance with a waiting period and find yourself in need of major treatment, get in touch with your insurance carrier.
-Many dental insurance companies waive the waiting period if you had other dental insurance coverage before enrolling in your current plan.
+If you had previous dental coverage, get in touch with your insurance carrier.
+Many dental insurance companies will waive the waiting period for major procedures if you had dental insurance coverage prior to enrolling in your current plan.